Revisions approved Sections 6, 6.1 (removed), 6.2 (renumbered to 6.1)

 A student who successfully completes the candidacy assessment is deemed a doctoral candidate (e.g., Ph.D.
 Candidate).
 The student’s official transcript will note the date when the candidacy assessment was satisfied.

-An unsatisfactory candidacy assessment, and/or the denial of a second attempt at the candidacy assessment, may be appealed to the Graduate Academic Affairs Committee of CGPS on substantive grounds in accordance with Part IV of University Council’s Procedures for Student Appeals in Academic Matters, or on grounds other than substantive academic judgment limited to those outlined in Part V.B.1.
+An unsatisfactory candidacy assessment, and/or the denial of a second attempt at the candidacy assessment, may be appealed to the Graduate Academic Affairs Committee of CGPS on substantive grounds in accordance with Part IV of the University Council’s Procedures for Student Appeals in Academic Matters, or on grounds other than substantive academic judgment limited to those outlined in Part V.B.1.